ishtian-revee/DataShelf/BACKLOG.md

 ### Changelog

-- Changed the directory sturcture
+- Changed the directory structure
-- Resouces are organized with sections resuser/.. , res/admin/.. ,res/common/..
+- Resources are organized with sections resuser/.. , res/admin/.. ,res/common/..
 - Created skeleton for other sections and added to hrefs. i.e contact.php, marketplace.php
 - All the to be displayed after login authentication will go inside roles folder
-- Admin page templated are shifted in roles/admin folder
+- Admin page templates are shifted in roles/admin folder
 - Some of the images may seem broken in admin panel due to directory structure.
-Fix them if possible or i'll fix the image path in href later.
+Fix them if possible or I'll fix the image path in href later.

 ## Niaz